 - 32% Protein, 18% Fat, 4% Fiber.

 Taste of the Wild Ancient Grains carries four different flavors in a grain-inclusive dog food line.
 The Ancient Grain formulas are fantastic for dogs that can tolerate grain.
-This is a premium dog food, and it’s priced as such.
-You’ll find that this formula is on par with other bigger brands like Blue Bufffalo or Nutro’s grain-inclusive dog food formulas.
+This is a premium dog food and has a premium price tag.
+You’ll find that this formula is on par with other bigger brands like Blue Buffalo or Nutro’s grain-inclusive dog food formulas.

 Limited Ingredient Prey Adult Formula